legendu-net/docker-jupyterlab/readme.md

 # [dclong/jupyterlab](https://hub.docker.com/r/dclong/jupyterlab/)

-JupyterLab (in Python 3).
+JupyterLab (with Python 3).
 **It is recommended that you use the image [dclong/jupyterhub-ds](https://hub.docker.com/r/dclong/jupyterhub-ds/) for data science related work.**
+Note: Python packages in this version are managed using pip.
+If you prefer managing Python packages using conda, please use the **conda3** (corresponds to the conda3 tag) branch instead.

 ## Detailed Information

 OS: Ubuntu 16.04
 Desktop Environment: None
 Remote Desktop: None
+Jupyter Notebook: 5.6.0
+NodeJS: 8.11.3
+JupyterLab: 0.33.2
+JupyterHub: 0.9.1
+OpenJDK 8
+Maven: 3.3.9
-Kernels:
+Jupyter Kernels:
-    - Python 3 (with popular packages)
+- Python 3.5.2

 ## Usage in Linux/Unix